 Drowsiness and Fatigue

-In a review article on GABApentin and other antiepileptic medications published in “American Family Physician,” Drs.
+A review article on GABApentin and other antiepileptic medications published in “American Family Physician,” Drs.
 William Curry and David Kulling list gastrointestinal upset as a possible side effect of treatment with GABApentin.
-Nausea, vomiting, and constipation or diarrhea may occur in a small percentage of people taking this medication.
+Nausea, vomiting, constipation, or diarrhea may occur in a small percentage of people taking this medication.

-The FDA-approved prescribing information for GABApentin notes that swelling, or edema, of the legs, ankles, feet or hands may occur while taking the drug.
-The likelihood of this side effects of gabapentin increases with advancing age.
+The FDA-approved prescribing information for GABApentin notes that swelling, or edema, of the legs, ankles, feet, or hands may occur while taking the drug.
+The likelihood of these side effects of Gabapentin increases with advancing age.

-Gabapentin may also cause some serious side effects.
+Gabapentin may also cause some severe side effects.
 These side effects are uncommon.
 However, they may be more common in people who have psychiatric disorders.
-They side effects of gabapentin include:
+The side effects of Gabapentin include: